 However, at low metallicity, where line-driven winds are expected to be weak, rapid rotation has been predicted to be able to induce such strong interior mixing that massive stars \citep[$\gtrsim 20 \, M_\odot$ at $Z=0.002$,][]{2011A&A...530A.115B} should be able to evolve chemically homogeneously \citep[see also][]{1987A&A...178..159M,2009A&A...495..257M, 2015A&A...581A..21H, 2018A&A...611A..75S}.
 As a result, during the main-sequence evolution the stars slowly convert themselves into helium stars, becoming hotter and bluer than the zero-age main-sequence \citep{2009A&A...497..243D, 2015A&A...581A..15S, 2019A&A...623A...8K}.
 The observational signatures of these stars include surface helium and nitrogen enrichment along with rapid rotation.
 Chemically homogeneously evolving stars have, however, not been conclusively observed.
 For example, \citet{2019ApJ...880..115A, 2021A&A...651A..96A} found no chemical enrichment in massive, rapidly spinning overcontact binaries.
 Additionally, \citet{2018A&A...611A..75S} found that structure models of chemically homogeneously evolving stars were a poor match for the SMC WR stars, whose rotation rates are too slow for stars of this type.
 But, if they exist, chemically homogeneously evolving stars could populate the helium star desert.

 It could be possible to look for these objects and test if they exist using our stripped star mass distribution.
-If more than ten helium stars more massive than $\sim 10 M_\odot$ are found in very metal-poor environments with constant star-formation rates of $1 M_\odot$/yr (e.g., $Z=0.0002$), it is not expected from either binary envelope-stripping or wind-stripping.
+If more than ten helium stars more massive than $\sim 10 M_\odot$ are found in very metal-poor environments with constant star formation rates of $1 M_\odot$/yr (e.g., $Z=0.0002$), it is not expected from either binary envelope-stripping or wind-stripping.
 Such objects would thus provide excellent candidates for exploring chemically homogeneous evolution.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

 In this work, we explored the effect of metallicity on the formation of hot stripped stars through envelope-stripping in binary stars.
-To do this, we used a Monte Carlo binary population synthesis code created specifically for binary-stripped stars (see \S~\ref{subsec:popsynth}) and based on detailed single and binary stellar evolution models (see \S~\ref{subsec:mesa}).
+To do this, we used a Monte Carlo binary population synthesis code created specifically for binary-stripped stars (see Sect. \ref{subsec:popsynth}) and based on detailed single and binary stellar evolution models (see Sect. \ref{subsec:mesa}).
 We summarize our findings below:

-\begin{enumerate} \item We estimate the number of hot stripped stars that should exist in a population as a function of mass (see \S~\ref{subsec:number_estimates}, Table~\ref{tab:number_estimate}, and Fig.~\ref{fig:cumulative}).
-Independent of metallicity, we find that $\sim 4,000$ stripped stars per $1 \ M_\odot / {\rm yr}$ of constant star formation should be present and sufficiently massive to reach core collapse ($> 2.6 \ M_\odot$, \citealt{2015MNRAS.451.2123T}).
-Similarly, we find that $\sim 30,000$ stripped stars with mass $>1 M_\odot$ should exist.
+\begin{enumerate} \item We estimated the number of hot stripped stars that should exist in a population as a function of mass (see Sect. \ref{subsec:number_estimates}, Table~\ref{tab:number_estimate}, and Fig.~\ref{fig:cumulative}).
+Independent of metallicity, we found that $\sim 4,000$ stripped stars per $1 \ M_\odot / {\rm yr}$ of constant star formation should be present and sufficiently massive to reach core collapse ($> 2.6 \ M_\odot$, \citealt{2015MNRAS.451.2123T}).
+Similarly, we found that $\sim 30,000$ stripped stars with mass $>1 M_\odot$ should exist.

-\item Scaling the number estimates with appropriate star-formation rates, we estimate the number of hot stripped stars in the Milky Way, LMC, and SMC (see \S~\ref{sec:nearby_pops}).
-We find that there should be around 8,000 (60,000), 800 (6,000), and 200 (1,600) stripped stars in the Milky Way, LMC, and SMC, respectively, and with mass above 2.6$M_\odot$ (1$M_\odot$).
+\item Scaling the number estimates with appropriate star formation rates, we estimated the number of hot stripped stars in the Milky Way, LMC, and SMC (see Sect. \ref{sec:nearby_pops}).
+We found that there should be around 8,000 (60,000), 800 (6,000), and 200 (1,600) stripped stars in the Milky Way, LMC, and SMC, respectively, and with mass above 2.6$M_\odot$ (1$M_\odot$).